Graduate Research Assistants

 Maria Rockett, MA

-Maria Rockett, MA, is a second-year PhD student in sociology at the University of Kentucky.
+Maria Rockett, MA, is a third-year PhD student in sociology at the University of Kentucky.
 Maria graduated from Northern Michigan University with a bachelor of science in environmental science, where she focused on environmental justice issues such as the Flint water crisis.
 After graduating from Northern Michigan University, Maria served in the AmeriCorps program, where she was inspired to earn her master's of mental health counseling degree from the University of Cincinnati.
 Maria's interest in health equity began as an undergraduate student, and her experience working in underserved communities as a mental health counselor allowed her to see how health equity affects entire layers of community.
 Through her work with CHET, Maria hopes to gain experience working with researchers from different fields and backgrounds that can help her learn about new aspects of health equity research and participate in community-based health equity research initiatives.
 Maria also hopes to contribute her community engagement experience to help to bridge the gap that often exists between research and issues that are most important to members of the community.

 Image